Opinion | A Virginia deputy AG just learned the hard way about the danger of social media

 I had my own horrible cancel culture experience last fall on my college campus at Christopher Newport University in Virginia.
 I tweeted a question to which some in the LGBTQ+ community on my campus took offense, and, in an instant, my fledgling career as an adjunct professor and as a historic first-time Black female scholar in residence at the university came to a screeching halt in the wake of anger, recriminations, protests and demands to silence me.
 I will not be returning to teach after this spring.

 My experience is one that we see commonly on our nation’s college campuses, where students get outraged and have hurt feelings over something that a faculty member or fellow student has tweeted, posted online or said.
 They go into angry protest mode, and all bets are off.
-The most recent incident occurred at Georgetown University when incoming law center director IIyla Shapiro was put on suspension after he referred to a potential Black woman Supreme Court nominee as a “lesser choice” over a man of color that he considered a better choice.
+The most recent incident occurred at Georgetown University when incoming law center director Ilya Shapiro was put on suspension after he referred to a potential Black woman Supreme Court nominee as a “lesser" choice over a man of color that he considered a better choice.
 I don’t like his words, but he should be free to tweet them.

 I think we should all just admit out loud what we all say privately: Sharing our opinions online is not only increasingly unwise, but it also can be a career-ending experience that could destroy a person’s reputation, life and ability to earn a living.

-The latest victim of her own posts is Monique Miles, a promising young Black lawyer based in Alexandria Virginia, who was just named to the office of Attorney General as a deputy overseeing elections and other public affairs issues in the commonwealth.
+The latest victim of her own posts is Monique Miles, a promising young Black lawyer based in Alexandria, Va., who was just named to the office of Attorney General as a deputy overseeing elections and other public affairs issues in the commonwealth.

 Full disclosure, I know Miles.
 She is smart and capable and would have done well at her new job.
 And I was heartsick to see that her promise had been quickly disrupted by her Facebook posts from Jan.
 6, 2021, during the insurrection at the U.S. Capitol.
 Miles said she has since changed her point of view and accepts that President Biden was duly elected president of the United States and that the election was indeed fair and free.